Clermont, Florida: Public library

-Places
+Places of interest

 Downtown Clermont has restaurants, shops, the local Art League, Clermont City Center, and City Hall.

 The downtown's western area, known as Historic Village, includes sites such as the Townsend House, home to James and Sallie Townsend, the first African-American couple in Clermont.
-The building known as "Little Cooper" was moved to the Clermont Historic Village in 2009 and restored to be opened as a museum of local and world history.
+The building known as "Little Cooper" was moved to the Clermont Historic Village in 2009, and restored to be opened as a museum of local and world history.
 The Historic Village is maintained by the South Lake County Historical Society and the City of Clermont.

 South Lake Hospital is the regional hospital of south Lake County.

-The United States Triathlon National Training Center is located in Clermont.
-Duathlons, Triathlons and cross country races are held at the facility.
+The United States Triathlon National Training Center used to be located in Clermont.
+Duathlons, triathlons and cross country races are held at the facility.

 Waterfront Park is located along Lake Minneola, The park includes picnic areas, a swimming area, fishing piers and a playground.
-There are rentals of paddleboards, kayaks and bicycles.
-A fitness trail that is part of a 30-mile system runs through the park.
+There are rentals of paddle boards, kayaks and bicycles.
+A fitness trail that is part of a 40-mile system runs through the park.